Bryukh/checkio-articles/2015-02-06 pangram review.md

 Today I would examine the fresh CheckiO mission ["Pangram"](http://www.checkio.org/mission/pangram/share/6d2c66db9c7d72144d48c01ae323e868/).
 This mission was based on an idea by [Sim0000](http://www.checkio.org/user/Sim0000/), which had added to a recent forum [post](http://www.checkio.org/forum/post/2977/mission-ideas/#comment-23718).
-You can propose you own ideas there too and we will try to make them happen.
+You can propose youк own ideas there too and we will try to make them happen.

 [Pangram](https://en.wikipedia.org/wiki/Pangram) is a sentence which uses every letter of the alphabet at least once.
-In this mission you need check text and verify if it is a pangram for the English alphabet or not.
+In this mission you need to check text and verify if it is a pangram for the English alphabet or not.

 There are many methods which can be employed to solve this problem.
 As we can see, it easily to write a solution with a time complexity of O(N),